kuchejak/obsidian-bible-linker-plugin/README.md

 ```

 ### Pros of this approach
-- More verses can be displayed as one block of text, which is more visually pleasing that multiple link blocks after each other.
+- More verses can be displayed as one block of text, which is more visually pleasing than multiple link blocks after each other.
 - You can edit the text if you want (for example add some in-line notes, bold important part...)

 ### Other output formats